-In Pictures: Duke visits Jerusalem’s sacred sites
+In Pictures: Prince William visits Jerusalem’s sacred sites

 -

-In Pictures: Duke visits Jerusalem’s sacred sites
+In Pictures: Prince William visits Jerusalem’s sacred sites

 The Duke of Cambridge has visited the Western Wall – the holiest site in Judaism as it is the last remnant of Herod’s temple – on the final day of his tour of the Middle East.